armakuni/simple-mutation-testing-kata/go/README.md

 This is a golang implementation of the Simple Mutation Testing Kata.

-This instruction for this kata will use [Go MuTesting](https://github.com/avito-tech/go-mutesting) as it can be installed as a module making it easier to ensure the kata always work.
-If wish to use [Go Gremlins](https://gremlins.dev/) there should be nothing stopping you.
+The instruction for this kata will use [Go MuTesting](https://github.com/avito-tech/go-mutesting) as it can be installed as a module making it easier to ensure the kata always work.
+If wish to use [Go Gremlins](https://gremlins.dev/) or another Mutation Testing Framework there should be nothing stopping you.

 1. Run Unit test to ensure all tests are currently passing `go test ./...`
 2. Install go-mutesting `go get -t -v github.com/avito-tech/go-mutesting/...`